Knitschi/CPFCMake/documentation/CustomTargets.rst

 The availability of custom-targets in a CPF project depends on the projects configuration and its source files.
 Most custom targets can be disabled via the configuration file.
 This may be helpful if a custom implementation of the task is preferred.
-Some tasks require a test executable which is only created if the package has a source file that defines the main function of a test-executable.
+Some tasks require a test executable which is only created if the package-component has a source file that defines the main function of a test-executable.

 In some IDEs like Visual Studio or KDevelop, targets are visualized and can be directly *build*